Anglo-Saxon runes: Origin

-There are competing theories about the origins of the Anglo-Saxon futhorc.
+The origin of the Anglo-Frisian runic row is unknown.
+There are various theories to its creation.
+It could have been created in either Frisia or Britain and then exported to the other, alternatively something completely different.
 One theory proposes that it was developed in Frisia and from there later spread to Britain.
 Another holds that runes were first introduced to Britain from the mainland where they were then modified and exported to Frisia.
 Both theories have their inherent weaknesses, and a definitive answer may come from further archaeological evidence.